visgl/luma.gl/docs/api-reference-v8/webgl-legacy/engine/transform/buffer-transform.md

 - `opts` (`Object`) - Any existing `opts.attributes` will be merged with new attributes.

-Returns an Object : {attributes, transformFeedback}.
+Returns an Object with fields attributes, transformFeedback.

 ### updateModelProps(props: Object) : Object